 One of the many complaints I get about Christians is the prevalence of believers who think they are somehow better than others.
 These folks just hate “bougie” Christians.
 An urban term derived from the French word “bourgeoisie,” you can spot a bougie Christian from a mile away.
 You can’t hold a conversation with them without feeling like they are preaching at you.
 They speak Christian-ese, using words that only folks “in the fold” know.
 They’re the Christians who make it seem like they’ve cornered the market on what it looks like to be a Christian.
 They hold fast to black and white, and diametrically oppose gray; there’s no gray with God.
 These Christians know all the answers.

 This week, on a national scale, we encountered one of these folks in living color.
-With both consternation and fear, I sat on my couch Monday night and fired up my DVR to watch TLC’s The Real Housewives of Atlanta, the show’s concept is to take an in-depth look at the lives of a group of pastor’s wives in the city of Atlanta.
+With both consternation and fear, I sat on my couch Monday night and fired up my DVR to watch TLC’s The Sisterhood.
+From the creators of The Real Housewives of Atlanta, the show’s concept is to take an in-depth look at the lives of a group of pastor’s wives in the city of Atlanta.
 Usually, I’m not a big fan of reality television shows.
 There are better things I can do with my time (like watching paint dry), especially when it comes shows that tend to exploit the African American community.
 Now TLC comes up with the bright idea to enter the African American Church—a sacred space.
 As someone who loves the church, and particularly the African American Church, I decided to watch at least the first episode.
 I’m not too excited about the concept.
-Besides the fact that not one first lady appears anywhere in Scripture, the whole concept is paternalistic and makes me cringe when I see gifted women in church described in that way..
-From the creators of
+Besides the fact that not one first lady appears anywhere in Scripture, the whole concept is paternalistic and makes me cringe when I see gifted women in church described in that way.

-Enter.
+Enter Tara Lewis.
 Married to a Jewish convert to Christianity, the couple moved to Atlanta to pastor a church.
 After several weeks, the elders of the church asked the couple to leave.
 I’m sure we’ll learn the reason, but you have to wonder what happened.
 One scene in the show demonstrates how easily the bougie Christian effect can arise.
-One of the wives, , decides to invite Tara and another pastor’s wife, (a former member of R&B group Xscape), to her home to sit and chat.
+One of the wives, Domonique Scott, decides to invite Tara and another pastor’s wife, Ivy Couch (a former member of R&B group Xscape), to her home to sit and chat.
 The following transpires within minutes of Tara’s arrival: